Skip to main content

 .correctAssignee("john_doe") // assigns the user task to 'john_doe'

-.correctDueDate(null) // preserves the current 'dueDate' of the user task
+.correctDueDate(null) // preserves the current 'dueDate'

 .correctFollowUpDate("") // clears the 'followUpDate'